9 Tactics that Create Value for Digital Customers

 Here are four key ways to reduce the "cost" side of your value proposition.
 Consider which of these might apply to your offering.

+1. Charge less.
+This is the most obvious step.
+The danger is that competing on price alone can be a dangerous game and take both you and your competitors into a place where it can be difficult to make money or run a sustainable business.
 However, we see many of the most successful companies in the digital space not necessarily "discounting" their offer but finding ways to re-engineer their entire cost model via innovative approaches that leverage this new digital world in order to offer more for less.
 For example, Amazon is able to undercut the prices of many brick and mortar retailers because they don’t have the cost of retail stores and because of the large scale of their operation.
 Google is able to offer email for free because they have devised a way to make money via advertising rather than charging for the service.

+2. Change your payment model.
 Blockbuster rented videos on a "per video" basis.
 Netflix's first innovation was not streaming or House of Cards but rather the subscription model for video "rental."
 Similarly, Amazon created a major innovation with Amazon Prime when they offered subscription 2-day shipping services.
 But subscription is not the only way to change the game.
 Disaggregation is another.
 Apple changed the music industry by focusing on selling individual tracks of music rather than entire albums.
 They then applied this same approach to episodic TV episodes which were previously only available to be purchased in "full season" DVD sets.

+3. Reduce the customer’s effort.
 Uber takes the effort out of getting around.
 They extremely simplified the process of ordering a car service, paying, talking to the driver about where you are headed and managing your expense records.
 These may be small things, but they add up.
+Just like we are willing to pay more for milk at 7-11 to avoid the grocery store if your offering is less effort for the user it reduces the overall "cost.”

+4. Reduce unexpected costs.
 Look for opportunities to save a user money that they would be paying to someone else.
 If a user can drive less or avoid shipping costs, you have saved them money, and they may not mind giving you a little more.
 An old-school example, AAA sells roadside assistance but included with this subscription are discounts to most hotels and some other travel-related services.
 These discounts cost AAA nothing and add value to the membership.

 Apple changed their payment model and the music industry by focusing on selling individual tracks of music rather than entire albums.